albinjal/Bayesian-Car-Counting/blog.md

 - Added support for testing .tar checkpoint files and not only .pth files.
 - Added the option to output the density map images for the test set.
 - Added additional metrics for model evaluation.

+## Appendix B: Additional Experiments
+We also ran some additional experiments that are not included in the report.
+These experiments are listed below:
+- We retrained the original Bayesian Loss model for 600 epochs on the crowd counting UCF-QNRF dataset.
+The training took about 12 h.
+On the testing set, the model achived mean absolute error of 91.5 and mean squared error 168.8 compared to the original paper's results of 88.7, and 154.8 respectively.
+The results are almost as good as the original paper and the difference is likely due to the fact that we trained for 600 epochs instead of 1000 epochs.